hybridgroup/robeaux/README.markdown

 ## Pushing new versions

-Before you push a new release, make sure to create a tag:
+Before you push a new release, make sure you've bumped the version in `package.json` and `robeaux.gemspec`, and commited + pushed those changes.

+Then, just run `make release`.
+It'll take care of:

-    git tag -m "[VERSION]" [VERSION]
+- cutting a git tag

-And push it to GitHub
+- pushing tags to GitHub

-    git push --tags

-### RubyGems:

-    gem build robeaux.gemspec
-    gem push robeaux-[VERSION].gem

-### NPM

-    npm publish ./
+- building/pushing a new RubyGem
+- publishing a new NPM release

 ## LICENSE